tracim/tracim/backend/doc/setting.md

 Filenames of the templates inside the directory are not relevant only their extensions matter and need correspond to the software's default extensions.
 For example `CODE` edit `Libre Office` files, so extensions will be `odt`, `odp`, `ods`.

+After all theses change in config, you should restart all tracim process (web, webdav, etc...)